jopraveen/jopraveen.github.io/_posts/2023-02-20-lacasadepapel-htb.md

 - This is the file that contains ssl certificates
 - Let's copy this to our local
-- Before using that key we need to generate a `cert.pem` file
+- First we need to generate a `cert.pem` with this key

 #### Generate Certificate